 Morning Arrival: What better way to combat jet lag than some left bank shopping and strolling?
 Some of the best galleries, boutiques, gourmet and home furnishings shops can be found in St. Germain des Pres.
 First stop, Hermes.
 The store housed in a 1930’s art deco beauty, once the Lutetia swimming pool, is one of the most stunning spaces in Paris with an in store florist, bookshop and cafe.
 From here we wandered the streets between Cherche Midi, Rue de Grenelle and Rue de Bac.
 For a quick snack visit Poilaine, one of my favorite bakeries to taste the best baguette or butter cookies.
 Nearby is the site of Eric Kayser's first bakery and definitely worth a visit.
 Something always makes it into my suitcase from the amazing food hall, La Grand Epicerie, at Bon Marche.

-Essential Art: Just open, Dior is marking its 70th anniversary with a full-on exhibition at Les Arts Décoratifs featuring over 300 dresses.
-The retrospective ends on January 7 2018 so don't miss out.
+Essential Art: Constance Guisset enjoys a full exhibition at Les Arts Décoratifs that explores the creative universe of an artist who in only a few years has become one of the major figures of French design.
 One can easily spend an entire trip visiting the Louvre, Centre Georges Pompidou and L’Orangerie, but to me there is nothing better than setting aside a few hours to see the Impressionists greatest hits at the Musee d’Orsay.